 Usually, Brazilian tax residents must consider worldwide income.
 Income from abroad can trigger carnê-leão and annual income tax reporting, depending on the amount and facts.
 Keep platform records, bank statements, invoices, exchange-rate evidence, and ask an accountant how to report each revenue stream.

 Often, yes.
 INSS guidance treats remunerated activity under the RGPS as creating mandatory insured status, including the contribuinte individual category.
 MEI pays INSS through DAS, while non-MEI self-employed professionals and company owners may contribute differently.
+The contribution can materially affect take-home pay and benefit rights, so confirm the payment code and base with a contador or INSS guidance.

 Yes.
 Freelancer platforms such as Flexhire, Fiverr, and Upwork are legal to use in Brazil, provided your work, immigration status, tax reporting, invoicing, payment records, and client relationship are compliant.
 Flexhire is the best structured option when you want vetted international roles, clearer contracts, payment records, and professional support around the engagement.